Tomato6966/lavalink-client/README.md

     - **` lavalink.on("LyricsLine", (player, track, lyricsLine) => {}); `**
     - **` lavalink.on("LyricsFound", (player, track, data) => {}); `**
     - **` lavalink.on("LyricsNotFound", (player, track, lyricsLine) => {}); `**

+## **Version 2.4.0**
+- Refactored a little the project folder Structure
+- Added PR Packages to install all commits / packages at once `https://pkg.pr.new/Tomato6966/lavalink-client`
+- Removed the dist folder, and added prepare Scripts
+- Added attributes for git linting
+- Removed the old (gitbook) documentation, and swapped it to a NEW TSDOC Themed Documentation